koansoftware/linuxlab-yocto/README.md

   * **Linux**

     The workdir you create will be used for the output created while using the container.

-    For example a user could create a directory using the command
+    For example a user could create a directory using the command below.
+(Replace *myuser* with your username)

     ```
     mkdir -p /home/myuser/linuxlab
     ```

-    *It is important that you are the owner of the directory.* The owner of the directory is what determines the user id used inside the container.
+    **It is important that you are the owner of the directory.** The owner of the directory is what determines the user id used inside the container.
 If you are not the owner of the directory, you may not have access to the files the container creates.